Bionic Ever After?: Plot

 research, Dr. Jason Haviland, with whom he had a falling out and who he suspects might have a motive and knowledge to sabotage Jaime.
 She and Oscar visit Connie Haviland, Jason's widow, who explains that leaving the OSI and bionics research took a toll, causing him to drink heavily until he died of cirrhosis four months earlier.
 They spot a picture of Kimberly in Connie's house, revealing that Kimberly Harmon is in fact Kimberly Haviland, Jason's daughter, and that she is familiar with her father's work.
-OSI finds shortwave radio equipment in her apartment, revealing that she has been in contact with Kendrick.
+OSI finds shortwave radio equipment in her apartment, revealing that she had been in contact with Kendrick.

 Steve makes his entry into the embassy by bionically jumping to the water tower which is coincidentally where Rashid has been hiding.
 Kendrick's men, hearing sound from the tower, capture Rashid instead of Steve.
-Steve's bionics begin to break down and he, too, is captured by Kendrick and thrown into the basement.
+His bionics start to break down and he, too, is captured by Kendrick and thrown into the basement.

 Jaime arrives in Nassau and confronts Kimberly before making her way into the embassy under cover of darkness aided by bionic night vision, one of the "improvements" of which Rudy spoke.
 She kicks down the basement door and rescues Steve and the other hostages.
 A radiation alert rings out across the city and Oscar sends a nuclear containment (NEC) team into the embassy.
 Kendrick's men change into matching NEC outfits to cover their escape by replacing the real NEC team.
 Kendrick's team loads into an NEC truck, driven by Kimberly, taking an unconscious Rashid with them.
 Steve and Jaime give chase, bionically running after the truck.
 Miles pulls out a remote detonator telling Kimberly that once they escape, he'll ensure no one will follow them.
 Jaime grabs a manhole cover and, using a new bionic targeting display, throws it at the truck, causing it to flip over.
 In a moment of regret, Kimberly whispers a warning to Jaime about the detonator.
 She tells Steve, who shoots the remote and ends the threat.

 Some time later, the wedding of Jaime and Steve commences.
 Rudy gives away the bride to Steve, who eagerly skips straight to the "I do".
 The couple kiss, ignoring the rest of the formalities, and the annoyed minister pronounces them husband and wife.